MilwaukeeArtMuseum/framematch/README.md

 framematch
 ==========
-Audio files & art imgaes have been ommitted.
+Audio files & art images have been ommitted.